can weed cause depersonalization

 A bad experience on weed (or any other drug) can be extremely intense, lengthy and feel very traumatic.
 So your brain uses Depersonalization / Derealization as a defense mechanism to cope with that fear.
 This can make you feel lightheaded, dreamy, cut off from reality.

-Initially, this is usually expressed in terms like 'my brain feels weird after smoking weed' or questions like 'Why do I feel high when I'm not?' -- But this can become progressively much more frightening, especially when it still persists after the drug should have worn off.
+Initially, this is usually expressed in terms like 'my brain feels weird after smoking weed' or questions like 'Why do I feel high but I'm not on drugs?' -- But this can become progressively much more frightening, especially when it still persists after the drug should have worn off.

 This can be very difficult to articulate -- People can often describe it like a weed hangover that's not going away.
 Maybe you still feel high after you've slept, or still feeling weird days after taking an edible.